State Bar of California: Pre-2018 rules

 Prior to November 1, 2018, California was the only state that did not use either set of professional responsibility rules developed by the American Bar Association.
-From 2001 to 2014, the Commission for the Revision of the Rules of Professional Conduct of the State Bar of California worked on a comprehensive revision of the California rules that was intended to, among other things, convert them into a heavily modified, localized version of the Model Rules.
-That is, the result would look like the Model Rules, but with appropriate modifications to preserve the substance of existing California rules that better reflect local laws and customs.
+From 2001 to 2014, the Commission for the Revision of the Rules of Professional Conduct of the State Bar of California worked on a comprehensive revision of the California rules that was intended to, among other things, convert them into a heavily modified, localized version of the American Bar Association Model Rules of Professional Conduct.
+That is, the result would look like the Model Rules, but with modifications to preserve the substance of existing California rules that better reflect local laws and customs.

-However, the Commission's progress was very slow, simply because there are so many substantive and structural differences between the California rules and the Model Rules.
-The Commission finally finished nearly all the revisions in 2010 and the State Bar Board of Governors (later renamed the Board of Trustees) ratified them in July and September of that year.
-However, the proposed revisions could not go into effect unless and until they were also approved by the Supreme Court of California.
-As of 2014, 11 of 67 proposed rules had been finalized and submitted to the Court for its approval.
+However, the commission's progress was very slow because there are so many substantive and structural differences between the California rules and the Model Rules.
+The Commission finally finished nearly all the revisions in 2010, and the State Bar Board of Governors (later renamed the board of trustees) ratified them in July and September 2010.
+However, the proposed revisions could not go into effect until the Supreme Court of California approved them.
+As of 2014, 11 of 67 proposed rules had been finalized and submitted to the Supreme Court for its approval.

-On September 19, 2014, for reasons that were not fully explained, the Supreme Court of California suddenly returned to the State Bar all proposed revised rules that had been submitted for its consideration.
-The Court's letter directed the State Bar to start the process all over again with a new Commission, and to submit a new set of revised rules by March 31, 2017.
+On September 19, 2014, the Supreme Court of California returned to the State Bar all proposed revised rules that had been submitted for its consideration.
+The Court's letter directed the State Bar to start the process all over again with a new commission, and to submit a new set of revised rules by March 31, 2017.